Taylor Swift's '1989' ties her previous record atop Billboard

-LOS ANGELES (Reuters) - Taylor Swift walked away empty-handed from the Grammys last weekend, but her consolation prize was yet another week with the best-selling album.
+LOS ANGELES, Feb 11 (Reuters) - Taylor Swift walked away empty-handed from the Grammys last weekend, but her consolation prize was yet another week with the best-selling album.

 The pop star’s “1989” notched its 11th week atop the weekly Billboard 200 album chart, tying her record for weeks at No. 1 from her second studio album “Fearless,” Billboard said on Wednesday.